Weakly tracially approximately representable actions: The dual of weakly tracially approximately representable actions

 Now, using (\ref{EQ.a.2021.10.05}) at the first step, using the second part of (\ref{Eqa.2021.10.11}) at the second step, using (\ref{EQ12021.10.13}) at the third step, using (\ref{Eq1_20201116}) at the fourth step, and using the third part of (\ref{Eqa.2021.10.11}) at the fifth step, we get

 This completes the proof of the claim and the result follows from the claim and Lemma~\ref{invariant_contractions}. \end{proof} Now, putting Proposition~\ref{ProWTRP->WTAR} and Proposition~\ref{ProWTAR->WTRP} together, we get the following theorem. \begin{thm} Let $A$ be an infinite-dimensional simple unital C*-algebra and let $G$ be a finite abelian group.
 Let $\alpha \colon G \to \Aut (A)$ be an action of $G$ on $A$ which is pointwise outer.
 Then: \begin{enumerate} \item $\alpha$ has the weak tracial Rokhlin property if and only if $\widehat{\alpha}$ is weakly tracially approximately representable. \item $\alpha$ is weakly tracially approximately representable if and only if $\widehat{\alpha}$ has the weak tracial Rokhlin property. \end{enumerate} \end{thm} It is an important question whether there exists a finite group action which is weakly tracially approximately representable but not tracially approximately representable.
-Here is an immediate example. \begin{exa} Let $\alpha \colon \mathbb{Z}/2 \mathbb{Z} \to \Aut(\mathcal{Z} \otimes \mathcal{Z})$ be the flip action.
-Then: \begin{enumerate} \item $\alpha$ has the weak tracial Rokhlin property, but not the tracial Rokhlin property.
-(See Example 5.10 in \cite{HO13}.) \item $\widehat{\alpha}$ is weakly tracially approximately representable by Theorem~\ref{MainThmCoaction}(\ref{MainThmCoaction1}), but not tracially approximately representable. \end{enumerate} \end{exa} In the following corollary, we produce many more examples of group actions which are weakly tracially approximately representable. \begin{cor} Let $A$ be a simple unital infinite-dimensional $\mathcal{Z}$-absorbing C*-algebra and let $G$ be a nontrivial finite abelian group.
-Then: \begin{enumerate} \item There is an action of $G$ on $A$ which is weakly tracially approximately representable. \item If $A$ does not have nontrivial projections, then there is an action of $G$ on $A$ which is weakly tracially approximately representable but not tracially approximately representable. \end{enumerate} \end{cor} \begin{proof} To prove (\ref{Cor29.08.21.a}), let $m \in \N$ such that $G$ can embed into $S_m$, the group of all permutations of $\{1, 2, \ldots, m\}$.
-Now, let $\alpha \colon G \to \Aut (\mathcal{Z}^{\otimes m})$ be the permutation action and let $\id \otimes \alpha$ be the induced action of $G$ on $A \otimes \mathcal{Z}$.
-It follows by 5.10 in \cite{HO13} and Theorem 4.5 of \cite{FG17} that $\id \otimes \alpha$ has the weak tracial Rokhlin property.
-Since $A$ is $\mathcal{Z}$-stable, $\id \otimes \alpha$ induces an action, say $\gamma$, of $G$ on $A$ which has the weak tracial Rokhlin property.
-Now, it follows by Theorem~\ref{MainThmCoaction}(\ref{MainThmCoaction1}) that $\widehat{\gamma}$ is weakly tracially approximately representable.
+To obtain such examples, it suffices to find an action of a finite abelian group which has the weak tracial Rokhlin property but not the tracial Rokhlin property by considering the duality theorems for tracial Rokhlin actions and weak tracial Rokhlin actions (Theorem~3.11 of \cite{Ph11} and Theorem~\ref{MainThmCoaction}).
+One such example was constructed in Example 5.10 of \cite{HO13}.
+Furthermore, by tensoring this action with the trivial action of $G$ on $A$ and using Theorem~\ref{MainThmCoaction}, we can produce many more examples of group actions which are weakly tracially approximately representable but not tracially approximately representable.